Haplodiploidy

 In the Hymenoptera, the sex-determination system involves haploid males and diploid females.
 System for honey bee shown.

 Haplodiploidy is a sex-determination system in which males develop from unfertilized eggs and are haploid, and females develop from fertilized eggs and are diploid.
 Haplodiploidy is sometimes called arrhenotoky.

-Haplodiploidy determines the sex in all members of the insect orders Hymenoptera (bees, ants, and wasps) and Thysanoptera ('thrips').
+Haplodiploidy determines the sex in all members of the insect orders Hymenoptera (bees, ants, wasps and sawflies) and Thysanoptera (thrips).
 The system also occurs sporadically in some spider mites, Hemiptera, Coleoptera (bark beetles), and rotifers.

 In this system, sex is determined by the number of sets of chromosomes an individual receives.
 An offspring formed from the union of a sperm and an egg develops as a female, and an unfertilized egg develops as a male.
 This means that the males have half the number of chromosomes that a female has, and are haploid.